Kim Deal: Early life

 Deal was born in Dayton, Ohio, United States.
+Both her parents were from coal mining areas of West Virginia.
 Her father was a laser physicist who worked at the nearby Wright-Patterson Air Force Base.
 Kim and her identical twin sister Kelley were introduced to music at a young age; the two sang to a "two-track, quarter-inch, tape" when they were "four or five" years old, and grew up listening to hard rock bands such as AC/DC and Led Zeppelin.
 When Deal was 11, she learned Roger Miller's "King of the Road" on the acoustic guitar.
-In high school, at Wayne High School in Huber Heights, she was a cheerleader and often got into conflicts with authority.
-"We were popular girls," Kelley explained.
+Attending Wayne High School in suburban Huber Heights, she was a cheerleader and often got into conflicts with authority.
+"We were popular girls," according to Kelley.
 "We got good grades and played sports."
-Still, growing up in Dayton was "like living in Russia", according to Deal.
-A friend of Kelley's living in California used to send them cassettes of artists like James Blood Ulmer, the Undertones, Elvis Costello, Sex Pistols and Siouxsie and the Banshees.
-"These tapes were our most treasured possession, the only link with civilization."
+Still, growing up in Dayton was "like living in Russia," according to Kim.
+A friend of Kelley's living in California sent the Deals cassettes of artists such as James Blood Ulmer, the Undertones, Elvis Costello, Sex Pistols and Siouxsie and the Banshees.
+"These tapes were our most treasured possession, the only link with civilization," Kim later recalled.

 As a teenager, she formed a folk rock band with her sister.
 She then became a prolific songwriter, as she found it easier to write songs than cover them.
 Deal later commented on her songwriting output: "I got like a hundred songs when I was like 16, 17 ...
 The music is pretty good, but the lyrics are just like, OH MY GOD[sic].
 We were just trying to figure out how blue rhymes with you.
 When I was writing them, they didn't have anything to do with who I was."
 The Deals bought microphones, an eight-track tape recorder, a mixer, speakers, and amps for a bedroom studio.
-According to Kelley, they "had the whole thing set up by the time we were 17."
+According to Kelley, the two "had the whole thing set up by the time we were 17."
 They later bought a drum machine "so it would feel like we were more in a band."

-Following high school, Deal went to seven different colleges, including Ohio State University, but did not graduate from any of them.
-She eventually earned an associate degree in medical technology from Kettering College of Medical Arts and took several jobs in cellular biology, including working in a hospital laboratory and a biochemical lab.
+Deal attended seven different colleges following high school, including Ohio State University, but did not graduate from any of them.
+She eventually earned an associate degree in medical technology from Kettering College and took several jobs in cellular biology, including working in a hospital laboratory and a biochemical lab.